fclubb/PC_geomorph_roughness/README.md

 + -r_m or --raster_m: Raster spacing for subsampling seed points on LAS/LAZ PC.
 Usually 0.5 to 2 m, default = 1.
 + -srd_m or --sphere_radius_m: Radius of sphere used for selecting lidar points around seed points.
 These points are used for range, roughness, and density calculations.
 Default radius 1.5m, i.e., points within a sphere of 3m are chosen.
 + -slope_srd_m or --slope_sphere_radius_m: Radius of sphere used for fitting a linear plane and calculating slope and detrending data (slope normalization).
 By default this is similar to the radius used for calculation roughness indices (srd_m), but this can be set to a different value.
 For example, larger radii use the slope of larger area to detrend data.
++ -shp_clp or --shapefile_clip: Name / path of shapefile to clip interpolated output.
+Because the gridding procedure may introduce artefacts at the boundaries, a shapefile will be used to clip data to its original area.
+This is likely the same shapefile that has been used to generate the las data in the first place.
 ## Suggested Parameters
 + -epsg or --epsg_code: EPSG code (integer) to define projection information.
 This should be the same EPSG code as the input data (no re-projection included yet) and can be taken from LAS/LAZ input file.
 Add this to ensure that output shapefile and GeoTIFFs are properly geocoded.